 "Income-based housing" means residential housing that is rented by a person or household whose monthly housing costs, including utilities other than telephone and any mandatory recurring fees required as a condition of tenancy for the unit, do not exceed 30 percent of the household's monthly income.
 For the purposes of homeownership, the income limits are listed in VMC 3.22.040(D)(98), Options under the Program.

-"Market-rate exemption option" means an eight-year property tax exemption with no income or rent requirements, subject to the public benefit requirements as outlined in VMC 3.22.040(D)(28)(a).
+"Market-rate exemption option" means an eight-year property tax exemption with no income or rent requirements subject to the public benefit requirements as outlined in VMC 3.22.040(D)(98)(a).

 "Multi-family housing" means building(s) having four or more dwelling units designed for permanent residential occupancy resulting from new construction or rehabilitation or conversion of vacant, underutilized, or substandard buildings.

 "Owner" means the property owner of record.

 "Permanent residential occupancy" means multi-family housing that provides either rental or owner occupancy for a period of at least one month.
 This excludes hotels and motels that predominately offer rental accommodation on a daily or weekly basis.

+"Primary Residence" means a residence occupied for more than six months each calendar year.

 "Rehabilitation improvements" means modifications to existing structures that are vacant for 12 months or longer, or modification to existing occupied structures which convert nonresidential space to residential space and/or increase the number of multi-family housing units.

 "Residential target area" means an area within an urban center that has been designated by the city council as lacking sufficient, available, desirable, and convenient residential housing to meet the needs of the public.

 "Urban center" means a compact identifiable district containing several business establishments, adequate public facilities, and a mixture of uses and activities, where residents may obtain a variety of products and services.

-Section 4.
+Section 3.
 Amendment.
 Vancouver Municipal Code Section 3.22.030 entitled "Residential target area designation and standards" as codified by Ordinance Ord.
-M-3314 and last amended by Ordinance M-4332 § 3 is hereby amended as follows: 3.22.030 Residential target area designation and standards.
+M-3314 and last amended by Ordinance M-4416 § 4 is hereby amended as follows:

+3.22.030 Residential target area designation and standards.